vippsas/vipps-partner/README.md

 ## The Vipps Signup API

-The legacy
+The soon-to-be-deprecated legacy
 [Vipps Signup API](https://github.com/vippsas/vipps-signup-api),
 also called "partial signup",
-is still available for partners that have already started using it, but new partners should use partner keys and
+is still available for partners that have already started using it, but new partners should use partner keys - and
 [Merchant Management API](#merchant-management-api)
 when available.

 The Vipps Signup API in short:
 1. Partners sendt some basic info about a new merchant to Vipps.
-2. The merchant got a link to a form with a few pre-filled fields.
+2. The merchant get a URL to a form with a few pre-filled fields.
-3. The merchant completed the form and signed with BankID.
+3. The merchant completes the form and signs with BankID.
 4. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
-5. Vipps made a callback to the partner's API with the merchant's new API keys.
+5. Vipps make a callback to the partner's API with the merchant's new API keys.

 We are phasing out the Vipps Signup API because:
 * The signup process is improved and is now on